Accelerated Track Program (ACTRAC)

 - have successfully completed at least 12 credits,

-- completed a college-level English composition course with a grade of B or better,
+- have completed a college-level English composition course with a grade of B or better,

 - have a 3.0 minimum GPA, and

-- written approval from a University College advisor.
+- have written approval from a University College advisor.

 Once approved, students register and pay for 4 credits for each ACTRAC course.
 The ACTRAC option must be chosen at the beginning of the semester, and is not available to Washington University day students.